Lewis County Vehicle Impound Guide

 - Authorization from you: A signed letter authorizing them to retrieve your vehicle on your behalf.

-- Vehicle title/registration: Proof that you own the vehicle.
+- Vehicle Title/Registration: Proof that you own the vehicle.

-Costs & Fees in Lewis
+Costs & Fees in Lewis County

 Understanding the costs involved is essential to avoid surprises.
+Unfortunately, data on specific daily storage fees is not available at this time.

-Payment Methods
+Payment

 Timeline